The Polarization and Magnetic Field of the Radio Arc as Observed by ALMA at 100 GHz: Observations and Data Reduction

 J1733-1304 was used as the flux and bandpass calibrator, J1924-2914 was used as the polarization calibrator, and J1744-3116 was used as the phase calibrator.
 The bandpass and polarization calibrators were observed once at the beginning of each observation block for 5 minutes each in each execution block, and J1744-3116 was observed for 30 seconds every $\sim$8 minutes between the target observations.

 The data reduction was done using the Common Astronomy Software Application (CASA) utilizing the ALMA calibration pipeline (CASA pipeline version 6.6.6.17), which now includes polarization calibration.
 The pipeline calibrated products were of sufficiently high quality to not require any additional manual calibration.
 We verified that J1924-2914 was observed to be significantly polarized by imaging the polarization calibrator after applying the pipeline calibration to the data set.
+We obtained a Stokes $I$ intensity of $\sim$5 Jy beam$^{-1}$ and Stokes $Q$ and $U$ intensities of $\sim$0.1 Jy beam$^{-1}$, equating to a percentage polarization of $\sim$2\% for J1924-2914.
+This Stokes $I$ value and percentage polarization agree with previous ALMA observations of this calibrator \citep[e.g.,][]{Goddi2021}.